-A native of Michigan and long-time resident of San Francisco, the Rev. Dr. Leslie Veen is the Director of Contextual Education where she oversees the programs that get the students out of the classroom and into ministry settings to practice what they are learning and to further develop their pastoral identity.
+A native of Michigan and a long-time resident of San Francisco, the Rev. Dr. Leslie Veen in the Associate Dean of Academic and Student Affairs.
+This position affords her the opportunity to work with students in many ways throughout their program with the seminary.
 Leslie has a deep love for helping students to grow in their faith in God and in their sense of call.
-When she is not living out her call at the seminary or church work, she enjoys taking advantage of the many opportunities available in the Bay Area running, hiking, walking, kayaking, or brunching with friends.
+When she is not living out her call at the seminary or in church work, she enjoys taking advantage of the many opportunities available in the Bay area to walk, hike, kayak, and engage in various cultural events.

 Leslie brings her Doctor of Ministry dissertation studies into all of the work that she does for PLTS.
 She has a strong interest in the communal aspect that trinitarian theology brings to the broader religious culture.
 As Robert Bellah and Robert Putnam have shown, the dominant mainline culture in the United States of America has fully embraced rugged individualism as an important norm.
 This is in spite of being a largely Christian demographic that believes in a triune God whose very being is community.
 Religion and spirituality within this culture have also taken on an individualistic tendency.
-The social sciences have realized the dangers of focusing too narrowly on the individual in their own work and have reintroduced the concept of community in their work with individuals.
-The work in this field along with a reexamination of classic Trinitarian theology, which gave rise to the idea of the perichoretic union of the Trinity, in conversation with Womanist and Asian feminist theologies can be instrumental in reintroducing the importance of community into the fields of religious studies and spirituality.
+For her dissertation and project, Leslie brought together work from the social sciences along with a reexamination of classic Trinitarian theology, which gave rise to the idea of the perichoretic union of the Trinity, in conversation with Womanist and Asian feminist theologies to highlight the importance of community in the fields of religious studies and spirituality.

 Brief Professional History

 - Associate Dean for Academic and Student Affairs, PLTS of CLU (April 2020 -)